gbrao018/eva4p2/DeepCNN_AWSLambda_Pytorch/README.md

 ## Summary

-AWS Lambda can do heavy lifting things, which othersise needed high memory infrastructure.
+AWS Lambda can do heavy lifting things, which otherwise needed high memory infrastructure.
 AWS Lambda has limitations with respect to the upload size.
 One solution to tackle this is create a requirements.txt that can download the necessary dependencies.

 AWS Lambda works as a container.
 So I deployed container in Lambda.
 What is the benefit?..One docker image can have pytorch models and another can have tensorflow or keras.
 One can have python2.x dependencies another can have Python3.x